davepinch/pinchy.cc/collections/_about/about-me.md

 * https://pinchy.cc/en.wikipedia.org/wiki/Timeline_of_the_far_future
 * https://pinchy.cc/floor796.com/

 The site is currently implemented in [Jekyll](https://jekyllrb.com).
 You can find source code on [GitHub](https://github.com/davepinch/pinchy.cc).
 Feel free to submit any proposed changes.
 I do not track usage, I do not use cookies, so I have no idea what you think.
-See [privacy policy](/privacy-policy/).
+See [privacy policy](/privacy-policy/), and [contact information](/contact-me/).